THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THE PROVISIONS OF CLAUSE 10 (LIMITATION OF LIABILITY).

 Passenger: the passenger(s) for whom the Customer has requested the Services;

-Personal Data: has the meaning set out in section 1(1) of the Data Protection Act 1998 and relates only to personal data, or any part of such personal data, in respect of which the Customer is the Data Controller and in relation to which the Supplier is providing Services under the Contract.
+Personal Data: has the meaning set out in the GDPR legislation and relates only to personal data, or any part of such personal data, in respect of which the Customer is the Data Controller and in relation to which the Supplier is providing Services under the Contract.

-Processing and process: have the meaning set out section 1(1) of the Data Protection Act 1998.
+Processing and process: have the meaning set out in the GDPR legislation.

 Services: the services supplied by the Supplier to the Customer as set out in the Specification.